Chapter 3 : 02: My Little Ana

 Illyana closed her eyes and convinced herself that her mother was in there cooking something special for her return.
 Imaging all the wonderful foods and sweets that her mother and Fanny could be creating at the moment, like pumpkin pasties and lemon trickles.
 Illyana prepared herself for the bombardment of yummy smells.

-When she swung the doors open to reveal the kitchen, she did not smell her mother's cooking or see anyone or anything familiar to her brown eyes.
+When she swung the doors open to reveal the kitchen, she did not smell her mother's cooking or see anyone or anything familiar occurring.

 The pots and pans were all glittering steel in the reflection of the sun, instead of being atop of the stove with steam pouring from under lids.
 And the island was wiped clean of all the cooking utensils that should have been out and chopping furiously away at whatever ingredients her mother needed.